reflexsoar/reflex-docs/rql.md

 - Support for IP ranges not using CIDR example `ip between "192.168.0.1-10"`
 - `|semver` - Semantic Versioning, will convert a string to a tuple so it can be compared e.g. `process.version|semver < 3.1.0` so you can exclude events from a process with a known bug in it
+- `|b64extract` - Will attempt to find base64 encoded data in a string and extract it for comparison later in the query e.g. and event contains a command `powershell -encodedCommand SW52b2tlLVdlYlJlcXVlc3QgaHR0cHM6Ly93d3cucmVmbGV4c29hci5jb20=` would extract and decode `SW52b2tlLVdlYlJlcXVlc3QgaHR0cHM6Ly93d3cucmVmbGV4c29hci5jb20=` to `Invoke-WebRequest https://www.reflexsoar.com`.
+An analyst could then use a query like `command|b64extract Contains "reflexsoar.com"`

 ## Example Queries